sbhamare89/kind-kubernetes/README.md

 # kind-kubernetes
 This repository created for creating "kubernetes in docker" on your local machine

-Our configuration as followed, it may varry according to your existing setup.
+Our configuration as followed, it may vary according to your existing setup.
 Operating system : popos - Ubuntu 22.04
 RAM : 8GB ( minimum )